 D. Naranjo: I have not agreed to any “No Fire Policy” when I bought my ironing machine or to a “Non Explosion Policy” when I bought my vacuum cleaner.
 By default, these products need to respect a number of fire-safety and consumer safety regulations.
 In the same way, I believe that the best protection is to have privacy by design and by default in all hardware and software that is put on the market rather than expecting people to suddenly become data protection officers when they buy their smart fridge.

 D. Naranjo: Regarding terms of services: In most cases people do not have an option.
 It is a take it or leave it situation and we are forced to accept whatever they tell us if we want to use the service.
 Regarding privacy policies, that is a bit different.
 It is a good practice to check what companies are going to do with your data, whether it is Facebook or your local e-commerce shop.
 If you believe the privacy policies may be not in line with applicable data protection laws, check with a lawyer or present a complaint before your data protection authority so they can deal with it for you.

 While privacy policies may indeed be in place to protect your rights, it’s not a stretch to believe that some giant corporations may not take those contracts as seriously as others.
 Rather than relying on the good faith of faceless entities, why not take a proactive approach and get a VPN.

-NordVPN will keep your activity hidden from anyone trying to spy on you — even your internet service provider.
 You can keep your privacy protected on the go, since NordVPN is compatible with all operating systems and most devices.
 One NordVPN subscription will cover 6 of your devices, potentially securing your entire household.